 The grips of the range slider can be positioned on the same value.

 You can apply tick marks to the range slider.
 The tick marks are related to the step property.
-For example, if you have a range from 1 to 100 and step 10, the range slider will have 11 tick marks.
+For example, if you have a range from 1 to 100 and a step of 10, the range slider will have 11 tick marks.
 The tick marks are responsive.
-If the distance between 2 tick marks is less than 8px, all tick marks except for the first and last will disappear.
+If the distance between 2 tick marks is less than 8 px, all tick marks except for the first and last disappear.

 - The step property must be positive.
 If a negative number is provided, the default value 1 is used instead.

 - The minimum, maximum, and value properties can be decimals (float values).
 The slider automatically sets the minimum value to 0 and the maximum value to 100 by default.

 - The width of the control can be provided in percentage (%), em, px, and all possible CSS units.
 The slider automatically sets the width of the slider to 100% by default.

 - The range property determines the range in which the user can select values.
 If the value is lower/higher than the allowed minimum/maximum, a warning message is displayed.

 - The inputsAsTooltips property indicates whether input fields are being used as tooltips for the grips.